-It's really the movie about the unraveling of a persons sanity, and how striving for perfection can destroy you.
-Natalie Portman's Nina is a sympathetic character who strives so hard for perfection, that she actually finds herself becoming a black swan.
+It's really a movie about the unraveling of a persons sanity, and how striving for perfection can destroy you.
+Natalie Portman's Nina is a sympathetic character who strives so hard for perfection, that she actually finds herself becoming a Black Swan.
 Kind of.
 For Nina, reality and fantasy blur together in a mix of blood and physical transfiguration, that in the end becomes a metaphor for obsession.
 I think.
 Deep concepts tend to elude me...